shawngraham/ar-archaeology/workshop materials/Build an AR app.md

 ## Going further

 Wouldn't it be neat to make your AR experience _stereoscopic_ and hands-free?
 [You can - and it's (relatively) easy to do.](stereoscopic-ar.md)

+The Vuforia app can also do text recognition.
+You can get it to [play videos when a target is acquired](https://developer.vuforia.com/forum/faq/unity-how-do-i-play-video-url) (and see also [this](https://developer.vuforia.com/forum/faq/unity-how-do-i-create-simple-videoplayback-app)).
+You could [add a pop-up button](https://developer.vuforia.com/forum/faq/unity-how-can-i-popup-gui-button-when-target-detected) when a user touches the augmentation on the screen; the button could trigger something else...
+You could make the augmentation a piece a text, a clue, to guide the user to the next trackable image (I'm imagining people running around a museum with cardboard viewers strapped to their heads).
+Or maybe hear an audio clue.
+Think playfully, think bricolage.
+Mix together different apps, websites, for a transmedia storytelling experience.